-frequency to write energies to log file, the last energies are always written nstcalcenergy: (100)
+number of steps that elapse between writing energies to the log file, the last energies are always written nstcalcenergy: (100)

-frequency for calculating the energies, 0 is never.
+number of steps that elapse between calculating the energies, 0 is never.
 This option is only relevant with dynamics.
 With a twin-range cut-off setup nstcalcenergy should be equal to or a multiple of nstlist.
 This option affects the performance in parallel simulations, because calculating energies requires global communication between all processes which can become a bottleneck at high parallelization.